 Overview of the South African post-school education system

-Secondly, South Africa also has three accreditation bodies, Umalusi, Quality Council for Trades and Occupations (QCTO) and the Council on Higher Education (CHE).
+Secondly, South Africa has three accreditation bodies: Umalusi, the Quality Council for Trades and Occupations (QCTO) and the Council on Higher Education (CHE).

-- Umalusi is responsible for the accreditation of matric, adult matric and vocational qualifications.
+- Umalusi is responsible for accreditation matric, adult matric and vocational qualifications.

-- The QCTO is responsible for the accreditation of qualifications for trades and occupations, also known as the SETA qualifications.
+- The QCTO is responsible for accreditation qualifications for trades and occupations, also known as the SETA qualifications.